 If the purchase needs to be made off site, the Director of Student Affairs shall accompany the Club and remain in possession of the credit card at all times.
-Otherwise, the transaction will be made by the Executive Director or General Manager and immediately coded to the Club or Course Union that requested the purchase.
+Otherwise, the transaction will be made by the Executive Director or General c.
+Electronic Mobile Point of Sale Devices

+Manager and immediately coded to the Club or Course Union that requested the purchase.